Originate/OriginateTheme/README.md

 - (instancetype)initWithStyleDefinitionFileAtURL:(NSURL *)URL;
 ```

 The parameter `URL` is a path to a `JSON` file stored on disk.
-This `JSON` file can exist already during source code compilation or created dynamically while application runtime.
-In case the `JSON` file contains the same basic structure consisting of `colors`, `components` and `fonts` it is possible to override theme styles dynamically on runtime.
-If only a subset of keys are overwritten the compile time defined styles will be used as fallback.
+This `JSON` file can exist already during source code compilation or created dynamically at application runtime.
+In case the `JSON` file contains the same basic structure consisting of `colors`, `components` and `fonts`, it is possible to override theme styles dynamically at runtime.
+If only a subset of keys are overwritten, the compile-time defined styles will be used as fallback.

-This will allow (remote) customization of the `OriginateTheme` framework also after submitting or distributing the application.
+This allows (remote) customization of the themes after submitting or distributing the application to the App Store.

 # Requirements